internetarchive/wayback-machine-webextension/CONTRIBUTING.md

 ### Contributing code

-The chrome extension is built using with Node.js on the top of HTML , CSS and JavaScript and JQuery.
+The Chrome extension is built using with Node.js on the top of HTML , CSS and JavaScript and JQuery.
 Other than that, we use git for version control, so knowledge of git would come handy.

 ### Contributing content / documentation